 A graft is a single follicular unit implanted in the recipient area during a hair transplant procedure.

 Located in the dermal layer of the skin, a hair follicle is the ‘shaft’ from where your hair grows.

 A hair technician is a licensed individual who is involved with hair care and may include hair stylists and cosmetologists.

-The Ludwig classification is used for scoring female pattern hair loss.
-The rating is on a scale of 1 to 3 where, type 1 is mild, type 2 is moderate and type 3 is extensive.
+The Ludwig Classification is used for scoring female pattern hair loss.
+The rating is on a scale of 1-3, with type one being mild, type two moderate, and type three extensive.

-Male pattern baldness has a distinct hair fall pattern.
+Male pattern baldness follows a distinct hair loss pattern.
 The hair starts thinning from the front hairline and temples, and later starts thinning at the crown.